Protesters shout down Sen. Manchin

 But as soon as she began speaking, she adopted her party's arguments on Kavanaugh and rejected Democratic critiques of the judge on issues including birth control, health care, his views of expansive presidential power and abortion.

 When it came to Ford's allegations, she said the evidence did not preclude the notion that she had been assaulted at a party on the night in question or elsewhere.
-But she said that none of the four witness who Ford said were present could remember any such event.
+But she said that none of the four witnesses who Ford said were present could remember any such event.
 She said that the confirmation process was not a trial and therefore the allegations did not need to be proven beyond a reasonable doubt.

 "[F]airness would dictate that the claims at least should meet a threshold as more likely than not."
 She went on to say that the allegations "fail to meet the more likely than not standard."